 Suerte y gracias por la pregunta

 Tummy tuck for weight loss can differ from one after pregnancy

-Of course the tummy tuck pattern can be similar for those after weight loss and post pregnancy, however often with significant weight loss there is a larger skin excess to contend with, a longer incision, and the greater the reduction, the greater the chance for a seroma and drainage.
-All surgeons have their preferrences, though we rarely leave a drain longer than five days.
+Of course, the tummy tuck pattern can be similar for those after weight loss and post pregnancy.
+However, often with significant weight loss there is a larger skin excess to contend with, a longer incision, and the greater the reduction, the greater the chance for a seroma and drainage.
+All surgeons have their preferences, though we rarely leave a drain longer than five days.